zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

                           row_len, column_len)
 ```

 This function will serve as the helper of our main function.
-Its ultimate goal is to output a list
+Its goal is to
-containing the coordinates of all the possible matches of `word` inside `grid`.
-For general
+output a list containing the coordinates of all the possible matches of `word`
-purposes, I defined four variables:
+inside `grid`.
+For general purposes, I defined four variables:

 - The `word_len` variable whose value is the length of the `word` argument, which will generally be
   useful throughout the script
 - The `matrix` variable whose value we get through giving
   `grid` to our `matrixify` function, which will allow us to later be able to index contents of the
   matrix through its row and column indices.
 - The `row_len` and the `column_len` variable of `matrix`
 - `base_matches` which contain the coordinates of all the first letter matches of `word`